seanox/xml-micro-exchange-php/manual/api.md

 In some cases, the XPath syntax may not be supported as a URI by the client or provider.
-In those cases, the XPath can be used alternatively as a query string or the XPath can be hexadecimal or Base64 encoded.
+In these cases, the XPath can alternatively be used as a query string or hexadecimal or Base64 encoded.

 ```
 https://seanox.com/xmex!count(//items[@id<0])